 This Easy Macaron Recipe contains affiliate links which means if you make a purchase, I will receive a small portion of the sale at no additional cost to you.

 My daughter has been in love with macarons for several years so it was only a matter of time before we attempted to make our own Macaron Recipe.

 We started out by deciding what flavor macaron we wanted and then scoured the internet for easy macaron recipes and no-fail macarons, unfortunately, most of those recipes failed for us.
-Either we didn’t have all of the fancy equipment we needed to recreate the recipe or the consistency was just not quite right.
+There were tons of macaron filling recipes out there but nothing quite worked out.

 I just can’t imagine regularly paying someone that kind of money to make pastries, I would much rather whip up my own.
 As soon as this French treat cost me money, that is the exact moment when I decided to attempt to create my own Macaron Recipe.